spinnaker/spinnaker.github.io/setup/security/authentication/x509/index.md

     keyUsage = nonRepudiation, digitalSignature, keyEncipherment
     1.2.840.10070.8.1 = ASN1:UTF8String:spinnaker-example0\nspinnaker-example1
     ```
-    The same rule for the roles definition as in the first step of this section.
+    The same rule for the roles definition, as in the first step of this section.

 1. Use the CA to sign the server's request.
 (If using an external CA, they do this for you.)
     ```